News February 02, 2021

-Consumers are serious with their ethical conscience, and will actively select brands that align with their core values and beliefs.
+Consumers are serious with their ethical conscience, and will actively select brands that align to their core values and beliefs.
 In fact, 50% of consumers have said that they’ve boycotted brands that do not.
-And it’s not just about where they choose to spend their money; in the US, for example, 76% of job seekers and employees report that a diverse workforce is an important factor when evaluating companies and job offers.
+And it’s not just about where they choose to spend their money; in the UK, for example, up to 80% of people joining a new workforce stated their employer’s diversity and inclusion policy was an important factor in whether they chose to join the company.

 A Sound Business Plan

 Beyond the indisputable moral obligation, D&I may be the best kept secret to business success.
 Research has found that diverse companies are more innovative, produce more revenue, have happier customers, and increased productivity.

 A study by Boston Consulting Group found that diversity increases innovation, resulting in 19% more revenue.
 This was further predicated in 2019 with the Diversity Wins study by McKinsey that revealed diverse teams are more likely to make better, bolder decisions.
 A broader spectrum of representations and identities brings a wider range of creativity and expertise to the table.
 A varied talent pool means better anticipation of market shifts, larger customer base, and personalised insights into the market.
 And 77% of CEOs claim their D&I strategy has had a direct positive effect on customer satisfaction.